Of the many challenges that women face in the menopause and perimenopause years, there is one that seems to cause the most distress. Vaginal dryness.

 During perimenopause and menopause, the depleting oestrogen can lead to a thinning of the walls of the vagina and the skin of the vulva, making it shrink, feel sore, drier and less well lubricated.
 This can make sexual activity feel uncomfortable or painful and may lead to infections such as thrush, bacterial vaginosis and irritation.

-The walls of the urethra that lead from the bladder also thin, leading to cystitis and urinary tract infections, as they become irritated and inflamed during penetrative sex.
+The walls of the urethra that lead from the bladder also thin, leading to the risk of infections.
+This includes cystitis and urinary tract infections, as the walls of the urethra become irritated and inflamed during penetrative sex.

 Some women experience vaginal atrophy, which is much more than vagina dryness.
-It can lead to splitting or tearing of the vulva/vagina, constant itching, burning, soreness, discomfort and recurrent urinary issues which is why seeking medical advice to get the right diagnosis and treatment is important.
+It can lead to splitting or tearing of the vulva/vagina, constant itching, burning, soreness, discomfort and recurrent urinary issues.
+This is why seeking medical advice to get the right diagnosis and treatment is important.

 The vulva is the external part of the female genitalia protecting our sexual organs, urinary opening, vestibule (vagina entrance) and vagina.
 It consists of the outer and inner ‘lips’, called the labia majora and labia minora, the clitoral hood and clitoris and is key to the sexual response in the majority of women and those with a vulva.